Bealby/magnet-fishing/README.md

     - `git push -u heroku master` (Push to heroku)
     - `git push origin master` (Push locally to GitHub)

+- Login into Heroku in your browser window.
+Click your hero app and then click `Open App` to launch Website. i.e. `https://app-name.herokuapp.com/`

 [Go to top](#contents)